 * **Deviations from preregistered plan:** For our historic models, we used checklists from 1970-1979, and for the current models we used checklists from 2010-2019 (eBird Basic Dataset, Jan 2021) instead of 1960 and 2018, respectively.
-The temporal ranges for our dataset were selected for both sufficient sample size and overlap with the period of maximum GTGR range expansion (Wehtje, 2003).
+The temporal ranges for our dataset were selected for both sufficient sample size and overlap with the period of maximum great-tailed grackle range expansion (Wehtje, 2003).
 To determine the minimum number of samples needed to make our present and historical models comparable, we created species distribution models using subsamples of the 2010-2019 eBird dataset with different numbers of positive observations.
 We found that retaining >= 300 observations allowed our models to have a $\Delta$AUC of less than 0.1.
-Using this limit, we set the temporal range for our historical model to 1970-1979 because this range had > 300 observations of both species and contains the most rapid period of GTGR range expansion.
+Using this limit, we set the temporal range for our historical model to 1970-1979 because this range had > 300 observations of both species and precedes the most rapid period of great-tailed grackle range expansion.
 We also limited our spatial extent to the contiguous United States to ensure consistent coverage of historic and current environmental data.
+The temporal limits of our study could influence our results as the species ranges could react to changes beyond the scales we investigated.
+Environmental change that occurred before 1970 could have influenced the observed ranges of the species during 1970-1979 due to temporal lag in the species occupying areas within their fundamental niches.
+Our methods are not able to capture the effects of pre-1970 environmental change, and temporal lag caused by dispersal or demographic limitations will cause the realized niche that we model to differ from the fundamental niche of the species.

-**Analysis 1 (P1: habitat suitability):** has the available habitat for both species increased over time?
-We fit species distribution models for both species in 1970 and in 2018 and determine for each variable, the range in which grackles are present (we define this as the habitat suitability for each species).
-Then planned to take these variables and identify which locations in the Americas fall within the grackle-suitable ranges in 1970 and in 2018.
-We then be able to compare the maps (1970 and 2018) to determine whether the amount of suitable habitat has increased or decreased.
-If we would be able to find data for these variables before 1970 across the Americas, we would additionally run models using the oldest available data to estimate the range of suitable habitat earlier in their range expansion.
+**Analysis 1: habitat availability:** Has the available habitat for both species increased over time?
+We fit species distribution models for both species in 1970 and in 2018 and determined for each variable, the range in which grackles were present (we define this area as the habitat suitability for each species).
+We then planned to take these variables and identify which locations in the Americas fall within the grackle-suitable ranges in 1970 and in 2018.
+We would then be able to compare the maps (1970 and 2018) to determine whether the amount of suitable habitat has increased or decreased.
+If we would be able to find data for these variables before 1970 across the Americas, we would additionally run models using the oldest available data to estimate the range of suitable habitat earlier in the great-tailed grackle range expansion period.